rursache/Hackintosh-10900k-Z490-Vision-G-AMD-6900XT/README.md

 - Shutdown/Reboot/Update to newer macOS builds over time

 ## What doesn't work
-- 2.5Gbit Ethernet on Monteray (worked on Big Sur with a bootarg still present in the `config.plist`), i'm using a generic gigabit usb dongle
+I225-V 2.5Gbit Ethernet Adapter on Monteray (worked on Big Sur with a bootarg still present in the `config.plist`).
+I'm currently using a generic gigabit usb dongle until this gets fixed.
+[Here](https://www.insanelymac.com/forum/topic/348493-discussion-intel-i225-v-on-macos-monterey/) and [here](https://github.com/dortania/bugtracker/issues/213#issuecomment-927155047) are some interesting threads with people trying to make it play nice on Monteray.

 ## Port mapping
 All USB ports work **except** the two next to the ethernet port (HS03/SS03 and HS04/SS04).
 I needed another USBC port on the front of my case + a USB 3 port + USB 2 port so i had to disable those 2.
 If you don't need front IO (or use a different PC case) you can use `USBInjectAll.kext`, set `XhciPortLimit = true` and use Hackintool to map the ports you want.